 Bio

-(download press photos)
+(download press photos here)

-In the warmth of a recording studio, every sound must feel true to become part of the whole.
-This rule is unbendable, even when it leads to weeds and / or the unknown.
-It’s art as self-discovery while trying to entertain and stimulate.
-Some songs are about sex.
-Some songs are about the creator and the beauty of nature.
-From deep space we come; to deep space we eventually return.
+In the comfortable sanctuary of a recording studio, every sound must feel true to join the whole.
+It’s a rule, even when leading to weeds and the unknown.
+Art as self-discovery while trying to entertain, stimulate, and hopefully, inspire inviduality and self-expression.

 Opening slots for a dozen national artists include: John Hiatt, Jakob Dylan, Nickel Creek, Ingrid Michaelson, Three Dog Night, Matthew Good, Goo Goo Dolls, The Pursuit of Happiness, Ron Hawkins, Deep Blue Something, Nellie McKay, and Chris Trapper, also Buffalo-born.